 To fulfill this requirement, complete all signature and date lines on the informed consent form in dark ink.
 Legal names should be used.
 Fabricated/falsified names should not be used.
 Initials may not be used in place of a participant's full surname, and it is strongly recommended that initials not be used in place of a participant's full first name.
-However, if a participant commonly signs their name using an initial for their first name, the initial may be used, provided this practice is acceptable per the policies of the study site institution(s).
+However, if a participant commonly signs his/her name using an initial for her first name, the initial may be used, provided this practice is acceptable per the policies of the study site institution(s).

-On the study informed consent form, in addition to completing signature requirements as described above, the participant must indicate on the form whether they agree to storage and future testing of biological specimens.
-The participant may decline any of these options and still enroll in MTN-028.
+On the study informed consent form, in addition to completing signature requirements as described above, the participant must indicate on the form whether s/he agrees to storage and future testing of biological specimens, in-depth phone interview, and, where applicable, Rectal Tissue and Fluid Subset (unless the site has chosen to create stand-alone ICFs for these topics, in which case these forms should be completed separately).
+The participant may decline any of these options and still enroll in MTN-017.

 The DAIDS policy on Requirements for Source Documentation in DAIDS Funded and/or Sponsored Clinical Trials lists detailed requirements and suggestions for documenting the informed consent process.
 All requirements listed in the DAIDS policy must be met.
-In order to also meet some of the suggestions listed in the DAIDS policy, site staff are strongly encouraged to use an Informed Consent Coversheet similar to the sample included on the MTN-028 webpage under Study Implementation Materials.
-Sites choosing to use a coversheet should list the coversheet as a source document in their SOPs for source documentation for MTN-028 and should use the coversheet consistently to document all informed consent processes with all participants.
-The first half of the coversheet (items up to and including "Start time of informed consent discussion:") should be completed at the start of the IC session.
+In order to also meet some of the suggestions listed in the DAIDS policy, site staff are strongly encouraged to use an Informed Consent Coversheet similar to the sample included on the MTN-017 webpage under Study Implementation Materials.
+Sites choosing to use a coversheet should list the coversheet as a source document in their SOPs for source documentation for MTN-017 and should use the coversheet consistently to document all informed consent processes with all participants.
+The first half of the coversheet (items up to and including "Version number/date of informed consent form used during informed consent process/discussion") should be completed at the start of the IC session.
 The remainder should be completed at the end of the informed consent session.
-If a site chooses not to utilize the Informed Consent Coversheet, all elements of each informed consent process must be documented in detail in a signed and dated chart note per site SOP.
+If a site chooses not to utilize the Informed Consent Coversheet, all elements of each informed consent process must be documented in detail in a signed and dated chart note.